Nihar-patel4121/Snake_Game/README.md

 🎯 The goal? **Eat more fruits and survive longer!**
 - ✅ Storing high scores using file handling 📁

+## ✨ Unique Features

+Level System 🏆: The game speeds up every 5 fruits eaten, increasing the challenge.

+Obstacles 🚧: Random obstacles spawn as the level increases, making movement more strategic.

+Performance Rating 📊: At the end of each game, players receive a rating based on their performance.

+Cross-Platform Compatibility 🖥️: Works on both Windows and Linux without requiring additional graphics libraries.

+Smooth Gameplay 🎮: Utilizes efficient console cursor manipulation for a seamless experience.

 ### ⭐ Contributions & Feedback
 If you have suggestions or want to contribute to the project, feel free to create a pull request or open an issue on GitHub! 🚀